0LNetworkCommunity/libra-legacy-v6/specifications/move_adapter/README.md

 ### Monitoring and Logging

 * Monitoring:
-    - `libra_vm_transactions_validated`: Number of transactions processed by the validator, with either "success" or "failure" labels
+    - `diem_vm_transactions_validated`: Number of transactions processed by the validator, with either "success" or "failure" labels
     - FIXME -- add this? certain error type (invariant violation)
     - FIXME -- add this? adapter restarts
-    - `libra_vm_txn_validation_seconds`: Histogram of validation time (in seconds) per transaction
+    - `diem_vm_txn_validation_seconds`: Histogram of validation time (in seconds) per transaction
-    - `libra_vm_critical_errors`: Counter for critical internal errors; intended to trigger alerts, not for display on a dashboard
+    - `diem_vm_critical_errors`: Counter for critical internal errors; intended to trigger alerts, not for display on a dashboard

 * Logging on catastrophic events must report enough info to debug.